|

 Computer Audio Amplifier

-If you have a Active Monitor then you won't need a reference amplifier as active monitors have an audio integated amplifier built into them.
+If you have a Active Monitor then you won't need a reference amplifier as active monitors have an audio integrated amplifier built into them.
 With Passive Monitors you need an amplifier to power them.

-The reference amplifier has advantages:
+The Reference Amplifier has advantages:

-The amplifier and monitor are separate so upgrade coast are less.
-You can buy quality monitors and a cheaper amplifier and then upgrade the amplifier later.
+• You can buy quality monitors and a cheaper amplifier and then upgrade the amplifier later.

 Active Monitors have the amplifier built inside the monitor which can effect the sound quality.